Snarky Puppy

 Snarky Puppy is an American jazz fusion band led by bassist Michael League.
 Founded in 2004, Snarky Puppy combines a variety of jazz idioms, rock, world music, and funk and has won five Grammy Awards.
 Although the band has worked with vocalists, League described Snarky Puppy as "a pop band that improvises a lot, without vocals".

 History

-The band was formed as a 10-piece group by Michael League in Denton, Texas, after his second year at the University of North Texas, in 2004, “Because I was so bad,” he claimed, “I didn't place into any of the school ensembles.
-So Snarky Puppy was my way of getting to play.”
-The group has grown into an international super-band made up of "...a wide-ranging assemblage of musicians known affectionately as 'The Fam'."
-In more than 17 years since its founding, about 40 players have performed in "The Fam" on guitar, bass, keyboards, woodwinds, brass, strings, drums, and percussion, but six of the 10 members on the first studio album The Only Constant remain on the regular roster.
+The band was formed as a 10-piece group by Michael League in Denton, Texas, after his second year at the University of North Texas, in 2004, "Because I was so bad," he claimed, "I didn't place into any of the school ensembles.
+So Snarky Puppy was my way of getting to play."
+The group has grown into an international superband comprising "...a wide-ranging assemblage of musicians known affectionately as 'The Fam'."
+In the more than 17 years since its founding, approximately 40 players have performed in "The Fam" on guitar, bass, keyboards, woodwinds, brass, strings, drums, and percussion, but six of the 10 members on the first studio album, The Only Constant, remain on the regular roster.
 Many past and present band members were students at the University of North Texas.